SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Thanks," Pinkie said with a smile.

-Rainbow got up and went over to Applejack, giving her a hug, "thank you."
+Rainbow got up and went over to Applejack, giving her a hug, "Thank you."

-After the hug, Applejack said, "goodbye y'all."
+After the hug, Applejack said, "Goodbye y'all."

 "Bye," Pinkie said before also hugging Applejack.